fernandorego/feup-iart-traffic-signaling/README.md

 TBD

 #### Executing
-1. Install given modules, using `pip install .`, which calls `setup.py`.
+1. Install given modules in editable mode, using `pip install -e .`, which calls `setup.py`.
 You do not need to call `setup.py` directly.
 2. Run the main script.

 #### Testing